DrewWilson04/DrewWilson04/README.md

 Hey!
+My name is (An)drew, I'm from Ohio.
+I am the CMO and Social Media Manager for [EAL Arcade](https://ealarcade.com).

-My name is (An)drew, im from Ohio.
-I am currently working on collecting weather data, by launching rockets with data collection devices installed, to help better understand the weather and to help better predict the weather.
-I am also in the process of starting a vodka and whiskey company, [bicikyl](https://bicikyl.com/future).
-I speak English, but am in the process of learning Spanish.
-I have been to 22 different countries and 23 different states.
+In my free time I am working on launching weather data collection rockets, to better predict weather, and understand it better.
+I am also working on starting a distillery, [bicikyl](https://bicikyl.com/future), where we will distill vodkas and whiskeys.

+I speak English, but am in the process of learning Spanish and I have been to 22 different countries and 23 different US states.